Documentation Index

 Run /agents in TUI, press Tab to switch to the BuiltIn tab.

-Tip: The User tab shows personal Subagent configurations, the Project tab shows project configurations.
+Tip: The User tab shows user-level Subagent configurations, the Project tab shows project-level configurations.

 Built-in Subagents and their descriptions: